polvora/SteamCore/README.md

 	0x22: Invite Error: Incorrect Group ID or missing data.
 	0x23: Invite Error: Logged out.
 Retry to login.
 	0x24: Invite Error: Account is limited.
+	0x25: Invite Error: Invitee has already received an invite or is already on the group.

 ###Internal Processing of a Request
 Natives names and parameters are self-explanatory, but you can first understand the internal processing of a request: